 Café Weber: Located in Davos, this bakery, café, and confectioner was another favorite for breakfast, lunch, and an early dinner.
 This is also a good place to get some sweets and chocolates.
 My favorites included the chocolate croissant and the Rösti Pfanne.
 Rösti is a local dish featuring hash brown-style potatoes baked to perfection with various options for toppings.
 The Rösti Pfanne included ham, cheese, and an egg.
 Whatever toppings you get, rösti is a dish you don’t want to miss out on when visiting Switzerland.

 Palüda Pizzeria: This is a casual and lively place to go for dinner, featuring wonderful pizza, pasta, wine, and beer.
 Located in Davos Dorf, this option is a much more affordable choice and stays open much later than some of the other restaurants in this part of Davos.
 We ate here several times and everything I had was great!
 There’s something for everyone here.
 A few of things to keep in mind if you go here:

 - Make a reservation!
 It’s always crowded, and they will expect that you called ahead.

 - If you’re visiting in winter, you need to go to the coat room upon arrival to take off your coat and outerwear.
 The servers will get testy with you if you don’t.

 - You may have figured this out from the above but the service here isn’t the best.
-The waitress we had each time we visited during both trip was sometimes rude and harried.
+We actually had the same waitress during multiple visits, both trips, and she was sometimes rude and harried.
 Just take it as it comes, know what you want to eat and drink, and once you order, enjoy yourself!